ayeuhugyu/PepperBot/notes.md

 - p/vc join & leave now check for the "speak" permission instead of the "connect" permission
 - gpt conversations are now MUCH more customizable via the use of p/gpt setparam
 - gpt responses now use openai's seeding feature so they can be reproduced
+- new p/snowflake allows you to extract data from discord snowflakes (user/channel/guild/message/anything's id)

 **technical details:**